Learning to Carve Wood: Beginning Wood Carving

-Beginning Wood Carving involve learning both the right technique and using the correct tools.
-Learning how to carve wood involves various techniques and tools to turn the original raw piece into a finished carved object.
+There are four general styles for woodcarving with different styled, techniques and tools for each one.
+You must decide which you want to pursue so you can the correct techniques and tool that you will need.
+Learning how to carve wood by hand involves various techniques and tools to turn the original raw piece into a finished carved object.
 This involves traditional carving tools such as: chisels, knifes, gouges, hammers, along with sanding, painting, or other methods to finished your project.
 A wood carver will be able to adapt a number of basic wood carving techniques and skills to finish a project from beginning to end.

 Woodworking Carving involves having the right tools, but also learning correct technique and have the right wood for any projects.
 Once proper technique is learned it takes time and practice to master them.

 There are many types of damage and subsequent repair that occur on carvings.
 The few basic types of repairs I will address here deal with a carving in progress.
 The most important thing to remember about a repair is also the most challenging: the repair must be permanent and invisible.
 The best repair should never be seen.
-Poorly executed repairs can be a detriment to the appearance of a carving, so it's important to exercise as much care in their execution as you do in any other phase of carving.
+Poorly executed repairs can be a detriment to the appearance of a carving, so it's important to exercise as much care in their execution as you do in any other phase of woodworking carving.

 After learning the basic, and trying out some simple project, anyone with advance skill can move on the wood carving for art's sake.
 Doing it right takes time, talent, technique, and the proper supplies.